dtcooper/raspotify/README.md

 Have you tried turning the volume up using the command `alsamixer`?

+## Donations

+You can donate to Bitcoin address: `1GAYJEWCGDaY1FbSfdD8W9Qzevu14UJTX6`

 ## License

 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE)